 As part of Singapore's ongoing efforts to combat corruption, it launched the Singapore Standard (SS) ISO 37001 on Anti-bribery management systems on 12 April 2017, following a public consultation from February to March 2016 on the adoption of the International Organization for Standardization's (ISO) new set of voluntary standards (designated as ISO 37001) for anti-bribery compliance.
-The CPIB continues to be supportive of the standard, and encourages companies to adopt the ISO 37001 standard.
+The Corrupt Practices Investigation Bureau (CPIB) continues to be supportive of the standard, and encourages companies to adopt the ISO 37001 standard.

-In 2020, a number of individuals were prosecuted for corrupt conduct in connection with IT/technology procurement.
-This may suggest that it is a sector susceptible to bribery risks and law enforcement agencies are paying close attention to corruption in IT/technology procurement.
-Given the acceleration in technology transformation brought about by the covid-19 pandemic, the IT/technology sector may be an area of increased focus for enforcement efforts if more corruption cases involving IT/technology procurement arise.
+In 2020, a number of prosecutions were brought in relation to corrupt conduct in connection with IT and technology procurement .
+This may suggest that the acceleration in technology transformation and digitalisation has created greater exposure for corruption risk in the IT and technology sector.
+Consequently, the IT and technology sector may be an area of increased focus for enforcement efforts as more corruption cases involving IT and technology procurement arise.